CRESYM/colib0.github.io/pages/models/HVDC/MTDC_real-time_examples/index.md

 # MTDC real-time models

 ## Context
+In the global pursuit of carbon neutrality, the European energy transition stands out as a pioneering effort, aiming to make Europe climate-neutral by 2050.
+Offshore wind energy in the North Sea is instrumental in achieving this goal, with the European Union setting ambitious targets of 60 GW by 2030 and 300 GW by 2050.

+TenneT's 2GW Program: TenneT, a offshore transmission operator, is at the forefront of this movement.
+Their vision: 14 high-voltage direct current (HVDC) offshore grids with 2 GW transmission each, delivering green energy to the Dutch and German North Sea by 2031.

 These real time MTDC models designed for the for the RTDS-based simulation are using the CIGRE models [[1]](#1) and CIGRE brochures [[2]](#2), [[3]](#3), [[4]](#4) as the basis for the models design.

 ## Model use, assumptions, validity domain and limitations
 The proposed model uses the CIGRE benchmark models [[1]](#1) and it closes the following modelings gap in the benchmark network: